 Figure 6.18.2.2-1: Architectural overview of a 2Rx/1Tx dual radio UE simultaneously connected to a SNPN and a PLMN

 In the case of UE's Tx is connected to PLMN, the UE sends SNPN's UL traffic over PLMN to SNPN's N3IWF, while UE uses 1Rx to receive SNPN DL user plane traffic from SNPN NG-RAN directly.
+This solution also allows the UE to receive SNPN DL user plane traffic from PLMN’s NG-RAN via SNPN’s N3IWF when it’s needed.
 At the same time, UE can use the other 1Rx as well as the shared Tx to send and receive user traffic for PLMN traffic.
 Using this traffic split capability it's up to UE implementation and selecting network which the Tx will be camp on can be up to UE implementation or the operator policy.
 By splitting the traffic between going through RAN (DL) and N3IWF (UL), UE can simultaneously send data to both network at the same time without suspending transmission in any network.

-The key technical assumptions for this option are:
+The key technical principles for this option are:

+1. UE should be in overlapped coverage areas by the both PLMN NG-RAN and SNPN NG-RAN.

+2. It’s preferred that the same SNPN AMF is selected and used for the UE with both registrations via SNPN’s NG-RAN and SNPN’s N3IWF.
+This can be done by the AMF selection in the network.
-1. UE conducts 2 phases of registrations to SNPN: register to SNPN via Uu for DL traffic and register to SNPN via NWu for UL traffic.
-AMF will correlate these two registrations with the split indication from UE.
-The NAS control plane between AMF and UE is going via NWu.

-2. SMF and UPF bases on the UEs' split indication and network policy to create, configure and correlate the DL and UL traffic flows, following the session management procedures defined in TS 23.501 [4] and TS 23.502 [6].
+3. UE conducts 2 registrations to SNPN per subclause 5.3.2.4 of TS23.501 on “ Support of a UE registered over both 3GPP and Non-3GPP access): register to SNPN via Uu for DL only traffic and register to SNPN via NWu for UL traffic and possible other DL traffics.
+During the registrations, UE provides the split indication to help Network to configure the different traffic paths.
+The NAS control plane between AMF and UE is going via NWu.3.
+SMF and UPF bases on the UEs' split indication and network policy to create, configure and correlate the DL and UL traffic flows, following the session management procedures defined in TS 23.501 [4] and TS 23.502 [6].

-3. SNPN sends paging message to UE via Uu, and UE responses to the paging message via NWu.
+4. SNPN sends paging message to UE via Uu, and UE responses to the paging message via NWu.
 If the UL data UE sent is the paging response or other NAS message, the data shall be transmitted via the signalling IPSec SA.
 If the UL data are normal user plane data, those can be transmitted via the other IPsec child SA as defined in TS 23.501 [4].

-Editor's note: The feasibility and potential RAN impact of this solution (e.g. use single Tx to transmit RAN control signaling with both NPN and PLMN network) should be checked and defined by RAN WGs.

-Editor's note: Supporting different DL traffic for one UE via NWu and Uu simultaneous in this solution need to be studied.

 This option can support both multicast and unicast traffic.

 6.18.3 Procedures